-Laing O’Rourke is leading the first phase of CSIRO’s activities to bring its Canberra staff together at high-quality, modern facilities at the Black Mountain Science and Innovation Park.
+Laing O’Rourke has led the first phase of CSIRO’s activities to bring its Canberra staff together at high-quality, modern facilities at the Black Mountain Science and Innovation Park.
 The facilities are tailor-made for one of world’s largest and most diverse research agencies.

 The ACT Site Consolidation Project – part of CSIRO’s 20-year master plan – involves Laing O’Rourke designing and constructing 15,000 square metres of modern, purpose-built laboratory, research and administration building; a re-fit of existing laboratory space to office accommodation; a new car park; associated demolition; infrastructure upgrades and diversions; and landscaping.

-Staff from Campbell, Yarralumla, Acton, Crace and Canberra City sites are being relocated to modern facilities at Black Mountain, improving flexibility and encouraging collaboration within CSIRO and between CSIRO and its many collaborators.
+Staff from Campbell, Yarralumla, Acton, Crace and Canberra City sites have been relocated to modern facilities at Black Mountain, improving flexibility and encouraging collaboration within CSIRO and between CSIRO and its many collaborators.

 Innovative whole-of-life efficiencies

-The modern purpose-built facilities at Black Mountain will be both efficient and sustainable, while also bringing staff back together in one location.
+The modern purpose-built facilities at Black Mountain are both efficient and sustainable, while also bringing staff back together in one location.